ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/PRACTICAL 1.md

 - Accessibility: Designing for users with disabilities.
 - Touch Targets: Ensuring buttons and interactive elements are easily tappable.

-2.5 Best Practices:

-- Code Structure: Organizing code into packages and using MVC/MVVM patterns.
-- Performance Optimization: Techniques to improve app performance and reduce battery consumption.
-- Testing: Importance of unit testing, integration testing, and UI testing.

 **3. iOS Development Environment**

 3.1 Overview: